-The UK’s exit negotiations from the EU continue, proposals have been suggested by both parties and they have been discussed further.
-Until further notice the rights of EU citizens has not changed, check back regularly for the latest information
+The UK’s exit negotiations from the EU continue, proposals have been suggested by both parties and are due to be discussed further in 2018.
+An agreement has been reached on the rights of EU citizens (8/12/17).
+Check back regularly for the latest information.

 The Prime Minister travels to Brussles today to continue Brexit negotiations, she has sent an open letter to EU citizens in the UK stating her key objective is to ‘safeguard the rights of EU nationals living in the UK and UK nationals living in the EU.’